Chicago Teachers Union joins Passages Charter School to announce strike date

 CTU set a strike date for next Thursday, October 17.

-Both Mayor Lori Lightfoot and CTU President Jesse Starkey weighted in on the potential strike during an appearance on Chicago Tonight on Wednesday.
+Both Mayor Lori Lightfoot and CTU President Jesse Starkey weighed in on the potential strike during an appearance on Chicago Tonight on Wednesday.

 "We care about pay and benefits, but we really need to address critical staffing shortages," Starkey said.
-"May of our schools don't have a nurse every day.
+"Many of our schools don't have a nurse every day.
 We don't have social workers."

 Earlier Wednesday, CTU hosted a news conference at Simeon High School to address overcrowding.

-The teachers said if they can get a breakthrough on that in negotiations in writing that will help close the deal.
+The teachers said if they can get a breakthrough with negotiations in writing, that will help close the deal.

 CPS is still offering teachers a 16 percent pay increase over five years.